medic/cht-docs/content/en/apps/tutorials/sms-schedules.md

   Building CHT application SMS forms
 relatedContent: >
   apps/reference/app-settings/schedules
+  apps/concepts/forms
+  apps/features/messaging
+  apps/guides/messaging

 ---

 SMS schedules allow you to send reminder messages at predetermined times.
-SMS schedules can be triggered by [SMS forms]({{< ref "apps/tutorials/sms-forms" >}}) or App forms.
+These reminders serve as useful prompts for end-users to take specific actions.
+For example, a community health worker receiving an SMS reminding them to follow up on a pregnant woman who is due for her monthly clinic visit.

 ## Purpose of the Tutorial

 This tutorial takes you through how to set up SMS schedules for CHT applications.
 It uses a pregnancy registration workflow and follow-up reminders for a Community Health Worker as an example.
 The same methodology can be applied to other workflows and reminders as needed.

-You will be setting up pregnancy follow up reminders for a pregnancy registration workflow that allows Community Health Workers to register new pregnancies for the household members and get reminders to follow up on the pregnancy.

 ## Brief Overview of Key Concepts

 *[SMS schedules]({{< ref "apps/reference/app-settings/schedules" >}})* are a series of SMS messages that are to be sent to specific contacts at future dates and times.

+SMS schedules can be triggered by *[SMS forms]({{< ref "apps/tutorials/sms-forms" >}})* or *App forms*.

 ## Required Resources